-5.4 For Emission Point AA-000 (Facility Wide), the permittee shall keep records of the information required by Condition 5.3 for 5 years with the last 2 years of data being kept on site.
+5.4 For the entire facility, the permittee shall keep records of the information required by Condition 5.3 for 5 years with the last 2 years of data being kept on site.
 The remaining 3 years of data may be maintained off site.
-Also the permittee must keep a compliance certification on file that the facility is not using any materials or adhesives that contains methylene chloride.
+Also, the permittee must keep a compliance certification on file that the facility is not using any materials or adhesives that contains methylene chloride.

-(Ref.: 40 CFR 63.11417 (c) and (d), Subpart OOOOOO)
+(Ref.: 40 CFR 63.11417 (a) and (b)(2)-(3), Subpart OOOOOO)

-5.5 For Emission Point AA-000 (Facility Wide), the permittee shall perform weekly visual observations of emissions.
+5.5 For the entire facility, the permittee shall perform weekly visual observations of emissions.
 If any visible emissions are detected, the permittee shall take corrective action as expeditiously as practicable.
 Further, the permittee shall maintain a record and/or a log documenting all visual observations/tests, the nature and cause of any visible emissions, any corrective action(s) taken to prevent or minimize the emissions, and the date and time when visible emission observations were conducted.

-5.6 For Emission Point AA-031, the permittee shall minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the emission standards applicable to all times other than startup apply.
+5.6 For Emission Point AA-031, the permittee shall minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes.